Funding travel bursaries for individuals and groups

-Over the past 30 years, we have sent over 200 farming couples and groups on international exchange visits and study tours, fostering understanding and new relationships with other land-based colleagues.
+Over the past 30 years, we have sent over 200 people from the farming community on international exchange visits and study tours, fostering understanding and new relationships with other land-based colleagues.

 We have funded projects in agriculture, forestry, viticulture, horticulture, estate management, land-based tourism, smallholdings, equipment supply and fisheries.

 Reciprocal exchanges are encouraged but trips can also be one-off study tours.